aang81a/my-it-support-portfolio/PROJECTS/12-powershell-automation-lab/kba-how-to-run-support-info-tool.md

 ---

-### Step 3: Locate the Report
+### Step 3: Locate & Send the Report
-* Look in the folder on your desktop or in `C:\Public\IT_Tools\` for a new file named **TechSupport_Report_YYYY-MM-DD-hh-mmm-ss.txt**.
+1. Look in the folder on your `Desktop\` or in `C:\Public\IT_Tools\IT_Diagnostic_Tool\` for a new file named **TechSupport_Report_YYYY-MM-DD-hh-mmm-ss.txt**.
 The timestamp in the filename ensures older diagnostic logs are never overwritten.

----

-### Step 4: Send the Report to IT Support

-* Attach this text file to your support ticket or reply to your technician's email with the file attached.
+2. Attach this text file to your support ticket or reply to your technician's email with the file attached.
-* You may delete the text file once the technician confirms they have received it.
+3. You may delete the text file once the technician confirms they have received it.

 ---